 Aggressive injury attorneys fight for compensation on your behalf when you suffer medical malpractice

-Recognized for excellent service to their clients since 1984, the law firm of Schochor and Staton, P.A. delivers experienced legal representation if you or a loved one is injured due to medical negligence.
+Recognized for excellent service to their clients since 1984, the law firm of Schochor, Staton, Goldberg, and Cardea, P.A. delivers experienced legal representation if you or a loved one is injured due to medical negligence.
 Serving clients in Maryland, Washington, DC and nationwide, we offer a free consultation.
 Contact us online or call 410-234-1000 today.